marcoacierno/Slaughterfield-AD/README.md

 - End round textdraw that allows you to see the textdraw of previous rounds
 - TCW/CW support
 - Upload of matches online
+- Bases pack concept (So in ESL mode you can use ESL basepack and in other modes the normal basepack)

 There is a ESL mode and a voting system.